Visitor information

 Owl sculpture at Sefton Meadows

-Keep your eyes peeled for the Barn Owl sculpture which can be seen at Jubilee Woods!
-The site is also often visited by Hunting barn owls and they are likely to be spotted around dusk.
+Look out for the Barn Owl sculpture at Jubilee Woods.
+The site is also often visited by Hunting barn owls and they are usually seen around dusk.

 Grassland